9lives

-Maxwell Warren Jardine (born 10 March 2004), known professionally as 9lives, is a New Zealand record producer.
+Maxwell Warren Jardine (born 10 March 2004), known professionally as 9lives, is a New Zealand record producer based in Auckland.
 Known for aiding in the popularisation of sigilkore, a mix of trap, hyperpop, cloud rap, and electronic music, he has released music collaborations with Odetari, Trippie Redd, Kanii, and Lil Nas X. 9lives has an RIAA certified Gold single "I Love You Hoe" with Odetari, and was named in Rolling Stone Australia's Future of Music, a celebration of the most exciting and innovative artists from Australia and New Zealand.

 Life and career

 Maxwell Jardine was born in rural small-town Hawke's Bay, New Zealand and is of South African descent.
 He grew up in a musical household where everybody in his family played instruments, and he played the drums from a young age.
-9lives claims that playing the drums is what got him into production in the first place, making his own beats after playing drums for 12 years and eventually transitioning into production drum loops during his free time in high school.
+9lives claims that playing the drums is what first got him into production, making his own beats after playing drums for 12 years and eventually transitioning into production drum loops during his free time in high school.

 9lives began posting beats and remixes on SoundCloud in 2021.
 In late 2022, 9lives' music, in particular debut single "Khaos Emerald", began going viral on TikTok.
-"I guess that's how it started" says Maxwell when referring to his early success as an artist, "all those kinds of edits of movie visuals with the sound behind it just started happening out of nowhere".
+"I guess that's how it started", Maxwell said when referring to his early success as an artist, "all those kinds of edits of movie visuals with the sound behind it just started happening out of nowhere".
 He continued releasing singles more frequently, collaborating with other artists in the underground to reach new audiences.
-9lives released "Xtayalive" with Jnhygs on February 22, 2023 and "Go (Xtayalive 2)" with Kanii on April 28, 2023.
-His single "I Love You Hoe" became his first to chart when it reached #3 on the Billboard Dance/Electronic charts on September 2, 2023 as part of the collaborative EP, 3x3, with Odetari.
+9lives released "Xtayalive" with Jnhygs on February 22, 2023, and "Go (Xtayalive 2)" with Kanii on April 28, 2023.
+His single "I Love You Hoe" became his first to chart when it reached #3 on the Billboard Dance/Electronic charts on September 2, 2023, as part of the collaborative EP, 3x3, with Odetari.
 On January 16, 2024, 9lives had signed to Pulse Records.